Learning the ocarina's fingerings

 - Finger and say D

-When you lower a finger, you may find that you miss the hole and end up with the finger to the side of the hole or partially venting it.
-If this happens, consciously work on lowering the finger so that the hole lands under the centre of the pad.
-It is important to correct this mistake as mis-covering holes will cause problems with your intonation.
+Also watch what your fingers are doing.
+When you lower a finger, you may find that you miss the hole and end up with the finger to the side of the hole or partially venting it, which will not produce a good sound.

 F, G, and A